NickPax/my-website/_structures/the-interrog.md

 * compare these:

 I'm asking you this: When did you return?
 I'm asking you when did you return.

 Let me put it this way: Why did you return?
-My question is why did you return. -- contravercial amoung authorities, but MWW says it follows the grammatical rules.
+My question is why did you return. -- contraversial among authorities, but MWW says it follows the grammatical rules.

 MWW says the following construction is a matter of personal choice: